ClassClick/.github/profile/README.md

 # ClassClick
-> Quality education is our passion
+> Quality education is our passion (apparently we make robots too)